Most Frequently asked Apache Tomcat Interview Questions and Answers to Help in Your Interview Preparation:

 Most Popular Apache Tomcat Interview Questions

-Overview of which Apache Tomcat Questions are covered here:
+Overview of the questions are covered here:

 - What is Tomcat and why did it come into the picture?

-- How to install tomcat in eclipse?
+- How to install Tomcat in Eclipse?

 - Types of servers.